-At WeJam we love to experiment with the latest gadgets and music technology so had a lot of fun putting this list together.
-If there’s another app you’ve come across that you think we should know about then please let us know!
+At WeJam we love to experiment with the latest gadgets and music technology, so we had a lot of fun putting this list together.
+If there’s another app you’ve come across that you think we should know about, then please let us know!

 Without further ado, here are ten of the handiest apps for bands and musicians available today.